cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ### Versioning

 At minimum SC doesn't need to keep old versions.
 However we need to be able to process transactions and roll-back state updates if transaction fails.
-This can be done in the following way:dDuring transaction processing, we keep all state change requests (writes) in a `CacheWrapper` abstraction (as it's done today).
+This can be done in the following way: during transaction processing, we keep all state change requests (writes) in a `CacheWrapper` abstraction (as it's done today).
 Only when we commit on a root store, all changes are written to the the SMT.

 We can use the same approach for SM Storage.